karuvally/wg2/README.md

 It fetched data using the wunderground API. wg2 is an attempt to rewrite the original app in pure C. And that's it, there is not much more to it :D

+## Getting Started
+- Register at Weatherbit[http://weatherbit.io] and get the API key
+- Update the file weather_url with city, country and your API key
+- Run ./wg2 to get the current weather!

 ## Roadmap
 - Make forecast available
 - Proper makefile